jamesericdavidson/jamesdavidson.xyz/content/about.md

 All these [testimonials](/testimonials/) can't be wrong.

-> A truly professional experience that was fun and well hosted.
+> A truly professional experience that was fun and well hosted. - Selina Wells

-> [James] has a knack for teasing the best responses from you and is kind in character and nature.
+> [James] has a knack for teasing the best responses from you and is kind in character and nature. - Sean Tilson

-> It also gave me some insights into my business I hadn’t thought about before.
+> It also gave me some insights into my business I hadn’t thought about before. - Leo Carr (Director, Study Dog)

-> The right questions and gentle approach can elicit some excellent interaction and James ... approached the interview from a place of knowledge and research ...
+> The right questions and gentle approach can elicit some excellent interaction and James ... approached the interview from a place of knowledge and research ... - Ellie Wild